How Retirement Can Make You A Permanent Resident In Switzerland

 Zurich is often considered one of Europe's most expensive places to live, yet you get what you pay for.
 Zurich, the cantonal capital, is known for its luxury lifestyle, high-end shopping, and exquisite chocolate stores.

-Zurich is a fantastic city to live because of its good quality of life, high incomes, top-quality healthcare, and low crime rates.
+Zurich is a fantastic city to live in because of its good quality of life, high incomes, top-quality healthcare, and low crime rates.

 4. LUGANO